SonaHJ/FunctionalTestAction/README.md

     3. Click Create self-hosted runner, follow the download and configure instruction

 7. Go to the Actions section in the repository and select the workflow.
-8. Click the Run workflow dropdown and the list of input boxes get displayed.
+8. Click the Run workflow dropdown and the list of input text boxes are displayed.
+9. After entering the input values click on run workflow button

 ## Inputs